Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Introduction

-Section~\ref{RF} explores one strategy for rebunching 120-GeV protons from the Fermilab Main Injector at a higher RF frequency to achieve thin, 150-300~\psec{} longitudinal profiles.
-Bunch profiles are presented from simulations of a 531-MHz cavity whose applied voltage is ramped up while the 53.1-MHz RF cavities are ramped down.
-Section~\ref{results} summarizes the energy spectra for electron, muon, and tau neutrinos and anti-neutrinos for the 531 MHz beam profiles of Section~\ref{RF}.
-Conclusions and areas of needed development are presented in Section~\ref{conclusions}.
+An overview of the `stroboscopic' approach is presented in Section~\ref{approach}, including a detailed discussion of the mechanism of energy and flavor separation by `time slicing' relative to the parent proton bunch structure, and the impact that non-zero proton bunch size has on energy separation.
+Section~\ref{Fermilab} describes the outlines of a proposed first implementation at Fermilab.
+Section~\ref{RF} explores a strategy for rebunching 120 GeV protons from the Fermilab Main Injector at a higher RF frequency to achieve 150-300~\psec{} longitudinal profiles.
+Bunch profiles are presented from simulations of a 531 MHz cavity whose applied voltage is ramped up while the 53.1 MHz RF cavities are ramped down.
+Section~\ref{results} summarizes the energy spectra for electron and muon neutrinos and anti-neutrinos for the 531 MHz beam profiles of Section~\ref{RF}.
+Conclusions are presented in Section~\ref{conclusions}.